Metro Express (Mauritius): Construction

-Phase 1 linked Port Louis to Rose Hill and Commercial Service started on 10 January 2020.
+Phase 1 linked Port Louis to Rose Hill; commercial service started on 10 January 2020.
 It was originally planned that Phase 2 would extend the line from Rose Hill to Curepipe in September 2021.
 An intermediate phase, known as Phase 2A consisting of Belle Rose Station and Quatre Bornes Central Station, was opened on 20 June 2021.
-The target to complete the rest of the line (Phase 2B) was pushed back to the end of 2022, given the COVID-19 Pandemic and lockdowns in the Country.
-As of early July 2021, 61% of the work has been completed for Phase 2B and 85% for the whole line.
+The target to complete the rest of the line (Phase 2B) was pushed back to the end of 2022, given the COVID-19 pandemic and lockdowns in the country.
+As of early July 2021, 61% of the work had been completed for Phase 2B and 85% for the whole line.

-The scope of the project involves the construction.
+The scope of the project involves construction.
 It also includes the installation of advanced signalling systems across the network to ensure integration with road traffic.

 Phase 3 will bring major economic development to the country.
-The multimodal station already integrates several modes of transport and its connection with Phase 3 will generate job creation and will certainly contribute to an increase in economic growth and standard of living.
+The multimodal station already integrates several modes of transport and its connection with Phase 3 will generate job creation and will contribute to an increase in economic growth and standard of living.

 Phase 2b Port Louis Victoria to Aapravasi Ghat

 During a site visit on 1 July 2021, the Minister of Land Transport and Light Rail, Alan Ganoo announced among others that a new temporary stop, near the Caudan flyover some 300 m down the line from the Port Louis Victoria station, would be built and be in service until the works at Caudan are completed.
-The works in the area will be conducted between July and December 2021.
+The works in the area would be conducted between July and December 2021.

 Several works are being undertaken by Larsen and Toubro at their own cost.
-They form mostly part of the ongoing development of the Metro Express project for Phase 2, with an integration element with various infrastructural facilities.
+They form most of the ongoing development of the Metro Express project for Phase 2, with an integration element with various infrastructural facilities.
 They are the upcoming integration works with Victoria Urban Terminal; maintenance and improvement (enabling works) at the Caudan entrance; Le Pouce Railway Bridge; a temporary light rail platform at Waterfront; and a temporary light rail station near Caudan flyover.

 These works will collectively enhance the vibrancy, accessibility, and image of the Port Louis Waterfront area.
-The temporary station has the same facilities as the Port Louis Victoria station and it opened on 10 August 2021.
+The temporary station has the same facilities as the Port Louis Victoria station and opened on 10 August 2021.

 The completion of the section from the Waterfront temporary station to Aapravasi Ghat is subject to ongoing coordination with UNESCO.